3dsam1/FiveM-Law-Book/Title 3.md

 Knowingly or willingly, possesses or obtains, actually or constructively, any firearm without receiving a proper firearms license from the state prior to possessing or obtaining such firearm.
 ```
 Class 6 Felony
-$390
+$1150
 10 Months
 ```

 **3-1108	Possession of a Firearm as a Minor**

-**Being in possession of a firearm while under the age of 18.
-Providing or facilitating the unlawful use of a firearm to a person under the age of 18.**
+Being in possession of a firearm while under the age of 18.
+Providing or facilitating the unlawful use of a firearm to a person under the age of 18.
 ```
 Class 2 Misdemeanor
-$350
+$1000
 10 Months
 ```

-**3-1109	Trafficking Illegal Firearms**
+**3-1109	Trafficking Illegal Weapons**

 Knowingly or willingly, possesses or obtains, actually or constructively, any of the weapons described in statutes 3-1101 through 3-1106, and distributes or attempts to distribute said weapons, or, the possession or concealment of 5 or more of any of the weapons described in statutes 3-1101 through 3-1106, actually or constructively.
 ```
 Class 1 Felony
-$7,500
+$35000
 Hold Until Trial
-Vehicle Held Until Trial
 ```

-**3-1110	Sale of a Firearm to a Minor**
+**3-1110	Providing a Firearm to a Minor**

 Knowling, willing, recklessly, or negligently provides or attempts to provide a firearm to an individual under the age of 18.
 ```
 Class 5 Felony
-$850
+$2500
 15 Months
 ```